DillonMercz/DillonMercz/README.md

 9. AI Web Dev tool: Draw shapes, export as a website!

  # I’m currently learning:
- 1. Physics: Boil things down to their fundamental truths and build from there.
- 2. Database Structures, management, and systems.
- 3. All derivatives of the C language (C, C++, C#, .Net)
- 4. OOP languages
- 5. Swift
- 6. Vue
- 7. React/React Native
- 8. Electron
- 9.
 # Ask me about:
 Anything, I love learning from other people, and I love questions which need answering.